childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 ** Installing and Configuring Apache Ambari **

-* Add the Ambari repo by creating the following file: /etc/yum.repos.d/ambari.repo and adding the following contents to it:
+* On every server within the cluster, add the Ambari repo by creating the following file: /etc/yum.repos.d/ambari.repo and adding the following contents to it:

 `[AMBARI.bw-m15-1.x]`
 `name=Ambari 1.x`